[Full/waitlisted] Walk in Beauty: Pilgrimage of El Camino de Santiago, Spain | North Coast Route

 In this mostly urban stage, we are nearing our final destination: Santiago!
 Walking into Santiago is a glorious moment to celebrate a significant achievement in body, mind, and spirit!

-We stay at one of the most extraordinary Paradores in Spain: El Parador de los Reyes Católicos, where we will enjoy a wonderful dinner and a beautiful surprise.
+We stay at one of the most extraordinary Paradores in Spain: El Parador de los Reyes Católicos or a comparable hotel where we will enjoy a wonderful dinner and a beautiful surprise.

 Day 14: Saturday, October 19